All Products

 TableStoreReader reader = new DefaultTableStoreReader(client, config, executor, null);

-2. Construct the request.
+2. Construct a query request.

 PrimaryKey pk1 = PrimaryKeyBuilder.createPrimaryKeyBuilder()